MerrySonoely-FS/SonoelyMerry-Portfolio/docs/log2.md

-⚙️ Overview - Week 1 - 05-11-25
+⚙️ Overview – Week 2 - 05-16-25
-This week, I focused on integrating EmailJS into my React-based contact form.
-I updated the form to securely send messages without revealing my email address.
-I also set up a .env file to manage sensitive credentials and practiced best practices for asynchronous API calls and UI feedback.

-🌵 Challenges
-Setting up the .env file correctly took trial and error; values weren’t being read properly due to naming syntax (REACT_APP_ prefix).
-EmailJS error handling wasn’t consistent across browsers.
-I had to improve feedback by using loading states and conditional rendering for messages.
-Encountered issues with Git (couldn't switch branches due to uncommitted changes), which delayed integration work.
-How I addressed them:
+This past week, I focused on refining the front-end components of my portfolio site, particularly the Projects section.
+I implemented responsive card layouts using Flexbox, enhanced the UI with hover effects, and integrated image assets and GitHub links.
+I also cleaned up the color palette using CSS variables to ensure consistency and maintainability across the site.

+🌵 Challenges – What problems did I have & how I'm addressing them One challenge I faced was getting the hover effects to feel smooth and visually appealing without disrupting the layout, especially on mobile.
+At first, my transitions were either too subtle or too abrupt.
+To address this, I experimented with different CSS transitions and timing functions.
+I also struggled briefly with aligning elements inside the project cards but resolved it by revisiting my Flexbox setup and setting consistent padding/margins.

 Carefully reviewed the EmailJS docs and React environment variable handling.
 Implemented a formStatus state and added isLoading indicators for better UX.